YexuanXiao/blog/_posts/2023/2023-04-19-Programing-Memory-Models-en.md

 Bill Pugh identified this and other problems in his 1999 paper “[Fixing the Java Memory Model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.17.7914&rep=rep1&type=pdf).”

-## New Java Memory Model \(2004\) {#java04}
+## New Java Memory Model (2004) {#java04}

 Because of these problems, and because the original Java Memory Model was difficult even for experts to understand, Pugh and others started an effort to define a new memory model for Java.
 That model became JSR-133 and was adopted in Java 5.0, released in 2004.
-The canonical reference is “[The Java Memory Model](http://rsim.cs.uiuc.edu/Pubs/popl05.pdf)” \(2005\), by Jeremy Manson, Bill Pugh, and Sarita Adve, with additional details in [Manson's Ph.D. thesis](https://drum.lib.umd.edu/bitstream/handle/1903/1949/umi-umd-1898.pdf;jsessionid=4A616CD05E44EA7D47B6CF4A91B6F70D?sequence=1).
+The canonical reference is “[The Java Memory Model](http://rsim.cs.uiuc.edu/Pubs/popl05.pdf)” (2005), by Jeremy Manson, Bill Pugh, and Sarita Adve, with additional details in [Manson's Ph.D. thesis](https://drum.lib.umd.edu/bitstream/handle/1903/1949/umi-umd-1898.pdf;jsessionid=4A616CD05E44EA7D47B6CF4A91B6F70D?sequence=1).
 The new model follows the DRF-SC approach: Java programs that are data-race-free are guaranteed to execute in a sequentially consistent manner.

 ### Synchronizing atomics and other operations {#sync}

 As we saw earlier, to write a data-race-free program, programmers need synchronization operations that can establish happens-before edges to ensure that one thread does not write a non-atomic variable concurrently with another thread reading or writing it.
 In Java, the main synchronization operations are:

-* The creation of a thread happens before the first action in the thread.
+- The creation of a thread happens before the first action in the thread.
-* An unlock of mutex _m_ happens before any subsequent lock of _m_.
+- An unlock of mutex _m_ happens before any subsequent lock of _m_.
-* A write to volatile variable _v_ happens before any subsequent read of _v_.
+- A write to volatile variable _v_ happens before any subsequent read of _v_.

-What does “subsequent” mean\?
+What does “subsequent” mean?
 Java defines that all lock, unlock, and volatile variable accesses behave as if they ocurred in some sequentially consistent interleaving, giving a total order over all those operations in the entire program.
 “Subsequent” means later in that total order.
 That is: the total order over lock, unlock, and volatile variable accesses defines the meaning of subsequent, then subsequent defines which happens-before edges are created by a particular execution, and then the happens-before edges define whether that particular execution had a data race.
 If there is no race, then the execution behaves in a sequentially consistent manner.

 The fact that the volatile accesses must act as if in some total ordering means that in the [store buffer litmus test](hwmm#x86), you can’t end up with `r1` `=` `0` and `r2` `=` `0`:

 > _Litmus Test: Store Buffering_
 >
-> Can this program see `r1` `=` `0`, `r2` `=` `0`\?
+> Can this program see `r1` `=` `0`, `r2` `=` `0`?

 ```java